attila-lendvai/maru/README.md

 ## New abstraction: *module*

-This stage introduces the concept of *modules*.
-They will be built upon by the next stage to hermetically isolate the *host* and the *slave* universes in the bootstrap process.
+This stage introduces the concept of *modules*. (**NOTE:** this was unnecessary and got removed in `maru.10`) They will be built upon by the next stage to hermetically isolate the *host* and the *slave* universes in the bootstrap process.
 Modules can be thought of as isolated Maru universes that can peek into each other using the following new primitives:

 - `(eval-in-module form module)`